How to Avoid Plagiarism - Steps to a Plagiarism Free Paper

 However, there are some easy ways to avoid plagiarism and ensure your paper is free from plagiarized content.
 This detailed guide will help you understand what plagiarism is, its consequences, and how not to plagiarize.

-The simple meaning of plagiarism is using others' ideas and thoughts into your own work without giving credit to the original author.
-Sometimes it involves deliberately stealing others’ ideas but often it happens accidentally.
+Plagiarism is using others' ideas and thoughts into your own work without giving credit to the original author.
+Sometimes it involves deliberately stealing others’ ideas, but often, it happens accidentally.

-Considered as a serious academic as well as intellectual offense, plagiarism can result in negative consequences such as loss of credibility, reputation, and paper retractions.
+Considered a serious academic offense, plagiarism can result in negative consequences such as loss of credibility, reputation, and paper retractions.
 Plagiarism is one of the main reasons for the retractions of research papers.

-Thus it is important for the students and researchers to increase their understanding of the concept of plagiarism and different ways to guard yourself against it.
+Thus, students and researchers need to increase their understanding of plagiarism.
+They should learn different ways to guard themselves against plagiarism.

-Avoiding plagiarism is not that scary but actually easy to do now as you have a basic understanding of what it is.
-Have a look at the following steps for every type of research paper you write to ensure it is free of plagiarism.
+Avoiding plagiarism is not that scary but actually easy to do, as you have a basic understanding of what it is.
+Follow these steps to make your essay, research paper, or any type of academic writing free of plagiarism.

-If you want to include the source words into your paper, one of the best ways to do so is adding quotation marks before the start and end of the words that do not belong to you.
-It is important to cite the source so that the reader knows from where the quote is taken.
+If you want to copy-paste the text into your paper, add quotation marks around the text.
+It is important to cite the source so that the reader knows from where the sentence(s) is taken.

 Plagiarism can be avoided by citing the source effectively.
 Follow the formatting guidelines such as MLA, APA, Chicago, used by the institution.
 In-text citations usually entail the author’s name, publication date, page number, and similar information.